STAT545-UBC-hw-2018-19/hw06-tsmith93/hw06-tsmith93.md

     ## [1] NA

+This resulted in the combined string to read as NA!
+Maybe this is because NA was last?
+Let's try it first:

 ``` r
 str_c(NA, "c", "at")
 ```

     ## [1] NA

+Nope!
+It still combined as NA!

-1. In your own words, describe the difference between the sep and collapse arguments to str\_c()?
+##### 2. In your own words, describe the difference between the sep and collapse arguments to str\_c()?

 Within the str\_c function, you can include both the sep and collapse arguments. - sep seperates terms and should be specified with character strign format - collapse separates results and should be specified with character strign format